RLAlpha49/SpotifySkipTracker/.ai/story-4.story.md

 - Removed Energy Efficient Mode in favor of direct polling interval control for simplicity and more precise user control ✅
 - Implemented sophisticated track change detection with position-based analysis, edge case handling, and manual vs. automatic skip detection ✅
 - Fixed import paths and variable declaration issues to resolve build errors 🔧
+- Corrected edge case detection in track-change module to fix false positives for repeat tracks and backward navigation ✅
+- Enhanced monitoring UI controls with detailed status indicators, notifications, and error handling to improve user experience 🎮